Community Development Block Grant Public Infrastructure Program

 Award Procedures

 The Department will review all applications as follows: • Applications that do not clearly demonstrate and document 51.0 percent low-to-moderate income benefit to persons in the project area will not be reviewed further nor considered for funding. • Applications that do not clearly demonstrate and document a threat to health and safety will not be reviewed further nor considered for funding. • For projects that appear to primarily benefit a business/commercial district the application will be automatically designated as DO NOT FUND, and not reviewed further. • Applications will be evaluated according to the Ranking Criteria described in this section of the application guide. • In cases where projects have identical overall ratings, applications benefiting the highest number of LMI persons will be considered first for funding. • The Department reserves the right to perform a site visit.
 All recommendations are forwarded to the Director of the Department who makes the final funding decisions.
 However, all decisions will be based on the general distribution of funds in Section I of the CDBG Guidebook.
 Projects will be evaluated according to the criteria noted below.
 1. Opportunity Zones: three (3) points if project is in Opportunity Zone 2.
 DCEO Underserved Area: Applicant communities within a designated underserved area will receive two (2) points.
 3. Project Impact/Per Capita Cost: In order to maximize the number of beneficiaries, points will be assigned according to the grant funds requested per person served.
 A maximum of ten points will be assigned to projects requesting $1,000 or less per person served.
 No points will be assigned to projects requesting $5,000 or more per person.
-4. Additional Funding: Additional points will be assessed for communities contributing other funding toward the completion of the proposed project.
-A maximum of 10 points will be assigned to projects contributing 60% or more of the total project costs.
-No points will be assigned to projects contributing less than 10% of the total project costs or less than $50,000 (whichever amount is greater).
+4. Additional Funding: A maximum of 10 additional points will be assessed for communities contributing other funding toward the completion of the proposed project.
 5. Threat to Health & Safety/Urgency (25 percent of overall score): The degree to which present conditions affect public health and safety, and the severity and immediacy of the problem must be demonstrated in the documentation.
 6. Project Readiness (50 percent of overall score): Each application must demonstrate that the proposed project is appropriate and achievable and that all actions required have been completed to ensure timely implementation of the project.
 If the application is funded, any action not completed at the time of application will be included in the Notice of State Award Finalist (NOSAF) as a special grant condition.
 Successful applicants will receive a Notice of State Award Finalist (NOSAF) specifying terms and conditions of the grant.
 This will include completion of Environmentals, and clearance of special conditions resulting from the application review.
 Grantees are expected to meet all special conditions within 90 days of the NOSAF date or the Department may withdraw the Notice of State Award Finalist (NOSAF).
 DCEO will hold a mandatory Grant Administration Workshop after Awards are announced.
-All Administrators assigned to an awarded grant are required to attend.
 Once terms are accepted, and the conditions met, the Grantee will receive a Notice of State Award (NOSA) which includes information regarding your entity, grant funding, grant terms and conditions, and specific conditions assigned to the grant based on the risk assessments.
 In order to receive the formal Grant Agreement, the Grantee must indicate agreement to the contents of the NOSA by remitting Funds are disbursed on a reimbursement basis once demonstration of viable and approved incurred costs has been received.

 Deadlines